 You unconsciously see and use data in your day to day life.
 In this article, we introduce you to the concept of data and help you identify its importance in our life.
 Let us consider some examples:

 What is Data?

 Data is a collection of information gathered by observations, measurements, research or analysis.
 They may consist of facts, numbers, names, figures or even description of things.
 Data is organized in the form of graphs, charts or tables.
-There exist data scientist who do data mining and with the help of that data analyze our world.
+There exist data scientist who does data mining and with the help of that data analyse our world.